Ticked-Off-Development/fitbit-LC-ME-Pacing-App/README.md

 ---

-<p align="center"> Fitbit clockface application to help people with Long Covid or ME (Myalgic Encephalomyelities) pace according to their Anaerobic Threshold (AT).
+<p align="center"> Fitbit clockface application to help people with Long Covid or ME (Myalgic Encephalomyelitis) pace according to their Anaerobic Threshold (AT).
     <br>
 </p>